Posts

 Image

 I bet you thought I was never going to finish this project.
 To be perfectly honest, I often wondered that myself.
 After firing 20 pieces of glass, it was time to prepare them for hanging.
 My precision engineer of a studio partner (aka my husband) took the calipers to the chandelier frame and determined that a 3/16" hole would be the right size to allow enough wiggle room to not stress the glass.
 Off to Amazon to purchase a 3/16" diamond drill bit.
 My handy hubby rigged up a little system to keep the glass cool/wet and hold it in place to make the drilling process much easier.
 I picked up a little baking pan from the store and we secured a small piece of scrap wood to the bottom to give the drill bit a cushion.
 He then attached a couple of handy wood-working clamps to the side to help hold the glass firmly in place.
 Add some cold water to cover completely and start drilling!
 True confession: I hold my breath during this process.
 I don't know why.
-I alway
+I always seem to hold

 The Making of a Chandelier: Part 2